Killing of Andrew Harper: Legacy

 Harper's funeral was held on 14 October 2019 at Christ Church Cathedral, Oxford.
 Members of the public lined the streets to watch the funeral procession, and over 800 people attended the service including Home Secretary Priti Patel and Oxford West and Abingdon MP Layla Moran—both of whom later paid respect to Harper in the House of Commons.

 On 27 October 2019, 5,000 motorcyclists took part in a "ride of respect" between RAF Benson and Abingdon Airfield.
 On 28 January 2020, Harper was given a posthumous award by the Police Federation of England and Wales.
 In June 2020, Thames Valley Police have named the newest horse of their mounted section "Harper" as a tribute.
+In 2025, the Police Memorial Trust announced that a memorial to Harper would be installed at Forbury Gardens in Reading.

 Harper's Law

 In August 2020, Harper's widow launched a campaign for a new law which would require life imprisonment for criminals whose actions result in the death of any police officer, prison officer, firefighter, nurse, doctor, or paramedic.
 Separately, Harper's mother launched a campaign to require killers of police officers to receive minimum jail terms of 20 years.

-On November 24, 2021, the Ministry of Justice announced that they would introduce "Harper's Law", a bill extending mandatory life sentences to "anyone who commits the manslaughter of an emergency worker on duty – including police, prison officers, firefighters and paramedics – while carrying out another crime unless there are truly exceptional circumstances."
-The law was added to the statute book on 28 April 2022 and is now law.
+On 24 November 2021, the Ministry of Justice announced that they would introduce "Harper's Law", a bill extending mandatory life sentences to "anyone who commits the manslaughter of an emergency worker on duty – including police, prison officers, firefighters and paramedics – while carrying out another crime unless there are truly exceptional circumstances."
+The law was added to the statute book on 28 April 2022 as part of the Police, Crime, Sentencing and Courts Act 2022 and is now law.
 Both the Home Secretary Priti Patel and the Justice Secretary Dominic Raab credited Lissie Harper's campaign with convincing them to pass the law.
 Harper's Law did not affect the sentences of the three men already imprisoned for killing Andrew Harper.